clralab/boilerplates/docker-compose/homeassistant/README.md

 	b) Create an account

-### Allow CloudFlare Tunnel Connection
+### Allow CloudFlare Tunnel and Traefik Connection

-Add the following to configuration.yml updating the IP address to the container hosting the CloudFlare tunnel:
+Add the following to configuration.yaml updating the IP address to the container hosting the CloudFlare tunnel and Traefik:

 ```
 http:
   use_x_forwarded_for: true
   trusted_proxies:
     - 10.0.2.xxx
+		- 10.0.2.yyy
 ```

 ## Setting up LocalTuya Smart Devices